WordPress Vulnerability Database API

 Availability (A)

-This metric measures the impact to the availability of the impacted component resulting from a successfully exploited vulnerability.
+This metric measures the impact on the availability of the impacted component resulting from a successfully exploited vulnerability.
 While the Confidentiality and Integrity impact metrics apply to the loss of confidentiality or integrity of data (e.g., information, files) used by the impacted component, this metric refers to the loss of availability of the impacted component itself, such as a networked service (e.g., web, database, email).
 Since availability refers to the accessibility of information resources, attacks that consume network bandwidth, processor cycles, or disk space all impact the availability of an impacted component.
 The Base Score is greatest when the consequence on the impacted component is highest.

 • High (H): There is a total loss of availability, resulting in the attacker being able to fully deny access to resources in the impacted component; this loss is either sustained (while the attacker continues to deliver the attack) or persistent (the condition persists even after the attack has completed).
-Alternatively, the attacker can deny some availability, but the loss of availability presents a direct, serious consequence on the impacted component (e.g., the attacker cannot disrupt existing connections, but can prevent new connections; the attacker can repeatedly exploit a vulnerability that, in each instance of a successful attack, leaks a only small amount of memory, but after repeated exploitation causes a service to become completely unavailable).
+Alternatively, the attacker can deny some availability, but the loss of availability presents a direct, serious consequence on the impacted component (e.g., the attacker cannot disrupt existing connections, but can prevent new connections; the attacker can repeatedly exploit a vulnerability that, in each instance of a successful attack, leaks an only small amount of memory, but after repeated exploitation causes a service to become completely unavailable).

 • Low (L): Performance is reduced or there are interruptions in resource availability.
 Even if repeated exploitation of the vulnerability is possible, the attacker can’t completely deny service to legitimate users.
-The resources in the impacted component are either partially available all the time, or fully available only some of the time, but overall, there is no direct, serious consequence on the impacted component.
+The resources in the impacted component are either partially available all the time, or fully available only some time, but overall, there is no direct, serious consequence on the impacted component.

 • None (N): There is no impact to availability within the impacted component.